 Hú Lù Lu is a small Vietnamese restaurant in Budapest’s party district, the type of place where the food speaks louder than the decor (always the better combination).
 Two Vietnamese-Hungarian twentysomethings, originally from Nghệ An in north-central Vietnam, set out to serve up dishes from their home region alongside Vietnamese classics.

 The highlight here is the bún bò Huế, a chili-laced spicy noodle soup from central Vietnam sporting herbs, thin slices of beef shank, shaved pork knuckles, and Vietnamese ham (€6).
-Use the side of chili peppers to spruce up the heat level if needed.
-The classic pho soups (€6)— available with beef, chicken, and shrimp — are of the milder, northern Vietnamese variety.
-The bun cha, a popular noodle dish comprising grilled pork and a mound of herbs will also not disappoint.
+Use the side of chili peppers to spruce up the heat level to your needs.
+The classic pho soups — available with beef, chicken, and shrimp — are of the milder, northern Vietnamese variety.
+The bun cha, a noodle dish with a grilled pork patty and a mound of herbs, will also not disappoint.
 Apart from traditional Vietnamese food, Hú Lù Lu also serves fried rice, dumplings, and Vietnamese drip coffee, both iced and hot.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.